Tommy Black (producer)

-Tommy Black (born Fredrik Halldin) is a record producer from Sweden.
+Tommy Black (born Fredrik Halldin) is a record producer and songwriter from Sweden.
 He has worked with Kendrick Lamar, Schoolboy Q, Dr. Dre, Big Pooh, Ab-Soul and Shade Sheist.

 He was one of the producers of the 5 Grammy awarded album To Pimp A Butterfly by American rapper Kendrick Lamar.
 In 2017, Tommy Black received the award of SKAP - The Swedish Society of Songwriters, Composers and Authors.